 In the last verse of chapter 5 (verse 48), Jesus said, “Therefore you are to be perfect, as your heavenly Father is perfect”.
 From these passages, it seems pretty clear that Jesus’ teachings contradict the “Extreme Grace” message and this is really just scratching the surface.
 But, how might the Extreme Grace deception come about?

-Deceptions such as Extreme Grace can be avoided by being careful students of God’s Word.
+Deceptions such as Extreme Grace can be avoided by looking carefully at God’s Word.
 A good rule in Bible interpretation is to always look at the verse in question in the context where it appears.
 Our studies must be based on the belief that God’s Word is perfect (inerrant) and consistent; since this is also God’s character.
 Therefore, a verse must agree with its contexts; such as, the chapter where the verse is found; as well as, the book of the Bible where it is found; as well as, with all the other books of the Bible.

 Admittedly, such a thorough study of God’s Word takes time, but we will find that we are blessed abundantly for our efforts.
 Jesus promised in John 8:31-32 that “If you continue in My word, then you are truly disciples of Mine; and you will know the truth, and the truth will make you free.”

-It’s been likened to purchasing “fire insurance”.
-Jesus warned us against this deception by His teaching in Matthew 7:13-14, “Enter through the narrow gate; for the gate is wide and the way is broad that leads to destruction, and there are many who enter through it.
+Jesus warns us in similar manner in Matthew 7:13-14, “Enter through the narrow gate; for the gate is wide and the way is broad that leads to destruction, and there are many who enter through it.
 For the gate is small and the way is narrow that leads to life, and there are few who find it.”
 Jesus warns further in verse 21, “Not everyone who says to Me, ‘Lord, Lord’ will enter the kingdom of heaven, but he who does the will of My Father who is in heaven will enter.”

 Jesus’ closing passage reads in verse 24, “Therefore everyone who hears these words of Mine and acts on them, may be compared to a wise man who built his house on the rock.”
 And in verse 26, “Everyone who hears these words of Mine and does not act on them, will be like a foolish man who built his house on the sand.”
 Here, Jesus is emphasizing the importance of following Him in obedience to His teaching.